matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 Formed from a discussion with @ara4n, with early review from @clokep.
 Built on ideas from @t3chguy, @justjanne, @germain-gg and @weeman1337.

+## Changelog

+* 2023-07-04 Initial draft by @andybalaam after conversation with @ara4n.
+* 2023-07-05 Remove thread roots from their thread after conversation with @clokep.